PhD Projects Available

 Doug is always keen to find high quality PhD students for any of the funded areas in the group and has full PhD funded positions available for UK students.
 The group has also had a number of students with prestigious PhD scholarships and is happy to support scholarship applications from excellent students.
 If you are interested in undertaking a PhD related to any of the topics discussed in the web pages, please contact Prof Paul.

-The work will be under the supervision of Prof Douglas Paul who presently holds a Royal Academy of Engineering Chair in Emerging Technologies with the aim of developing cold atom atomic clocks, rotation sensors and accelerometers that can form a quantum navigator which could fit inside a mobile phone.
-The work will include being trained in the micro- and nano-fabrication of devices in the James Watt Nanofabrication Centre combined with simulation and full characterisation of the devices using electronic and optical techniques.
-The successful student will have access to well equipped laboratories with a supporting group of researchers in complementary fields and the opportunities to present their research at international conferences.
-The project aims to develop completely new ways to trap atoms using integrated photonics so the project is looking to pioneer completely new science and technology approaches to cold atoms.
+The work will be supervised by Prof Douglas Paul as part of a prestigious Royal Academy of Engineering Chair in Emerging Technologies and an EPSRC Programme Grant "Chip-scale atomic systems for a quantum navigator" aiming to deliver a quantum navigator that could fit inside a mobile phone.
+The work will include being trained in the micro- and nano-fabrication of devices in the James Watt Nanofabrication Centre cleanroom combined with simulation and full characterisation of the devices using electronic and optical techniques.
+The successful student will be working in a research group with access to the top researchers in academia and industry from the UK Quantum Technology programme and internationally through collaborations.
+They will also be able to present their work at some of the top international conferences in quantum technology.

-In completing the PhD project, you will develop a range of skills that will enable you to have a career in either academia or industry.
-This will include; nano-fabrication, micro-fabrication, MEMS, vacuum systems, optics, integrated photonics, atomic physics and a range of simulation techniques.
-Previous PhD graduate students of Prof Paul hold a range of research fellowships, senior academic positions as well as senior positions in companies including ARM, Kelvin Nanotechnology, Sivers Photonics, Dixons Carphone, patent lawyers and multiple financial investment companies.
+The skills acquired during the PhD will make the student highly employable in the developing quantum technology field globally where there is already a significant and growing demand for suitably qualified expert people.
+Previous PhD graduate students of Prof Paul hold a range of research fellowships, senior academic positions as well as senior positions in companies including ARM, ASML, Kelvin Nanotechnology, Sivers Photonics, Vector Photonics, Smart Photonics, Dixons Carphone, patent lawyers and multiple financial investment companies.

 How to Apply: Please refer to the following website for details on how to apply: